Knockrooskey

 Sense of Community

-I see how Conor has changed since he started in Knockrooskey NS, I see progress in him every single day.
+I see how Conor has changed since he started in Knockrooskey, I see progress in Conor every single day.
 He likes to go out more now, doesn’t mind interacting in social settings as much, he ALWAYS has a huge smile on his face when he comes off the bus in the evening after another great day at school.
-He is a completely different child to how he was before he started there.
-I think he shares the same HOPE I have, because his needs are now being met.
-He is learning everyday. his fabulous teacher Noelle and his SNAs challenge him to progress.
-They know how to work with him to make him work for himself, to become independent, to help him on his life journey.

 Baby Jack with his new Bib